Updated: October 2, 2024

 Capital Gains Tax

-Capital gains refer to the profit made from the property’s sale that may be subject to taxation.
-When you sell your Portuguese property, you will need to submit the purchase details of the property to the tax authorities for a capital gains assessment.
-If you reinvest the total selling price in a new home, you may be exempt from capital gains tax.
+Capital gains refer to the profit from the property’s sale that may be subject to taxation.
+When you sell your Portuguese property, you must submit the property’s purchase details to the tax authorities for a capital gains assessment.
+You may be exempt from capital gains tax if you reinvest the total selling price in a new home.

 Property Purchase Costs

-When preparing to purchase property in Porto, Portugal, it’s crucial to factor in the various one-off costs essential for the transaction.
-These include notary and registration fees, attorney fees, transfer tax (IMT), stamp duty fees, and potential expenses related to the land registry.
+When you buy property in Porto, Portugal, it’s crucial to factor in the various one-off costs essential for the transaction.
+These include notary service fees and registration fees, legal fees, transfer tax (IMT), stamp duty fees, and potential expenses related to the land registry.
 Additionally, there might be fees associated with lawyers, especially if legal counsel is sought during the property purchase process.

 Is it worth buying property in Portugal?

-There are many good reasons to buy property in Porto, Portugal.
+There are many good reasons for buying a house in Portugal.
 Some of these key advantages include:

 • No restrictions on foreign property ownership